Sumalene/Sumalene.github.io/_posts/2025-12-30-CampusRec.md

 I then had an autumn internship at BOC, mainly responsible for data analysis, which gave me a more practical understanding of workplace collaboration and real society.

-The internship is not easy, and the requirements for becoming a regular official are also high, so my friends and I chose to prepare for the Graduate Entrance Examination, of course, the school also supports the GEEer very much.
+The internship is not easy, and The educational requirements for becoming a permanent employee are also very high. so my friends and I chose to prepare for the Graduate Entrance Examination, of course, the school also supports the GEEer very much.

 Since September last year, autumn school recruitment has begun.
 Maybe it's self-pressure, I chose to prepare for work at the same time (of course, I don't regret it), while reviewing 408, I picked up the Internet and algorithms again, and tried to package my previous internship and project experience, Practicing problems on LeetCode to prepare.